itmo-infocom/UNIX-Linux-online-course/texts/020_text_editors.md

 ```
 M-x doctor
 ```
 It would spoil the fun and hurt your recovery to say too much here about how the doctor works.
-But when you're ready, you may try to find the well-known Turing-related AI program ELIZA on WikiPedia.
+But when you're ready, you may try to find the well-known Turing-test related AI program ELIZA on WikiPedia.

 Also in the UNIX / Linux world, there are many other editors that may be more convenient for you, such as:
 * joe, nano – simple text editors